Swan Creek History

 Local Native Americans used Swan Creek and the surrounding property for hunting and holding councils up until the mid-19th century.
 At one time the land was a part of the Puyallup Reservation.

 In 1886, the reservation system ended and the Puyallup tribe's property was divided among tribal members.
-John Swan was given title to the land along the creek thus lending his name to the creek and surrounding neighborhood for future generations.
+John and Jane Swan lived on the land along the creek, thus lending their name to the creek and surrounding neighborhood for future generations.
 Over time Swan sold off the property to various buyers.
 Many of these new owners logged the ravine for the large Western Red Cedar growing there.
 Evidence of this early logging can still be seen in the Swan Creek canyon.

 Another major impact on the Swan Creek area is the gravel quarries established on the east side of the canyon in the 20th century – Tucci, Woodworth, Lige Dickson and Pierce County.
 The mining activities have left their mark on the canyon – environmental damage, concrete gravel washing structures and utility pipelines.